jwpconsulting/projectify/docs/workspace-settings.md

-# Workspace member settings
+# Workspace user settings

-Here is some code that was removed from the member settings page and could be useful again at some point
+Here is some code that was removed from the workspace user settings page and could be useful again at some point.
+We renamed member to workspace user, so some of the code below has to be adjusted accordingly.

 ```typescript
 async function onNewMember() {